MulgundOmkar/Auto-eye/README.md

 # 🚗 Auto Eye Parking System using Raspberry Pi

 An automated smart parking assistant using a Raspberry Pi, camera, and GPIO sensors.
 This system detects cars number plate and identifies the registered cars-numberpalte .
-**This Project is based on Webapplication so that you can it be applicable any where so it aslo includes HTML,CSS,and JavScript nad online Tessract(OCR) extractior**
+**This Project is based on Webapplication so that you can it be applicable any where so it aslo includes HTML,CSS,and JavScript nad online Tessract(OCR) extractior SQL lite (database)**
 ---

 ## 📸 Project Summary